 Since the outset, Albright has given numerous seminars on publicity in the entertainment industry, including formal presentations at U.C.L.A., U.S.C., Pepperdine University, Loyola-Marymount University, San Diego State University and Cal State University Northridge, where he was featured on a panel for the N.A.R.A.S.
 Foundation’s “Grammy In The Schools” program.

-Albright was recently interviewed by Time Magazine regarding the continuing popularity of music from the eighties decade and even more recently by the Arizona Republic (regarding artist longevity and the Brooks & Dunn farewell tour), Post-Tribune (regarding Hippiefest), The Washington Examiner (regarding Happy Together), Blurt Magazine (regarding ShipRocked) and Classic Rock/AOR Magazine (regarding the current rock cruise sensation).
+Albright was interviewed by Time Magazine in 2007 regarding the continuing popularity of music from the eighties decade and more recently by the Arizona Republic (regarding artist longevity and the Brooks & Dunn farewell tour), Post-Tribune (regarding Hippiefest), The Washington Examiner (regarding Happy Together), Chicago Tribune (regarding Rock’n'Blues Fest), Blurt Magazine (regarding ShipRocked) and Classic Rock/AOR Magazine (regarding the current rock cruise phenomenon).